Ho Chi Minh City Overview

 Food and Drink

-Bun Mam, Goi Quan.
-Ho Chi Minh city
+Bun Mam, a seafood specialty in Ho Chi Minh City.

 As well as all of the delicious Vietnamese foods on offer, Ho Chi Minh has food from all over the world, including the Chinese food

 available in Cholon, the Japanese District with its Ramen and Sushi bars

 .
 It would be easy to plan a whole trip just around eating, and it's no surprise that many do.